elyra-ai/elyra/docs/source/recipes/creating-a-custom-runtime-image.md

 #### Scenario 1 - override has no side-effects

 The `CMD` instruction launches an application that does not need to be running when the notebook is executed.
-For example, the official Python Docker images might launch the interactive Python shell by default, like so:
+For example, the official Python container images might launch the interactive Python shell by default, like so:

 ```bash
 ...